 Procedures and Deadlines for Upcoming Director Application Process (7:21 pm):

-Ms. Cooper led the discussion of the procedures and deadlines for filling all 5 Director seats.
+Ms. Cooper led the discussion of the procedures and deadlines for filling all 5 WCWD Director seats in conjunction with the County Recorder’s election procedures for the November 5, 2024 election.
 She clarified that 2 of the open seats would be “long term” (4 years) and 3 of the open seats would be “short term” (2 years).
-The Board discussed who would take a long term seat and who would take a short term seat.
-It was agreed that Director Weiss and Mr. Robert Finnell would each fill a long term seat, while Chairman Tepper, Director Thomas and Mr. Steve Cardullo would each fill a short term seat.
-Ms Cooper said that, provided that each candidate goes to the County Recorder’s Office in Ukiah to file a declaration and take the oath of office before August 9, 2024, the appointments of each director would become effective on December 6, 2024.
+The Board discussed who has the interest to apply for a long term seat and who would have interest to apply a short term seat on the WCWD Board of Directors.
+Director Weiss and Mr. Robert Finnell each expressed interest and stated they would each apply for a long term Director seat on the WCWD, while Chairman Tepper, Director Thomas and Mr. Steve Cardullo each expressed interest to apply to fill a short term Director seat on the WCWD.
+Ms. Cooper provided additional procedural details with questions asked and answered.
+The filing deadline for candidacy is August 9, 2024 at the County Recorder’s Office in Ukiah for filing the required application declaration documents required by the County Recorder and accepts, in person, an oath of office as a candidate before the County Recorder.
+In the event the currently interested applicants are the only applications recognized by the County Recorder as valid by the County Recorder’s , the five applicants would be considered uncontested and appointed on December 6, 2024 by the County Recorder by acclamation without the need for issuance of ballots.
+All application and election process information can be found and should be verified by any interested applicant at the County Recorder’s website.

 Status of and Next Steps for WCWD Capital Improvement Projects (7:30 pm):

 Mr. Morrill led the discussion of this topic.
 He had, in advance of the meeting, circulated GHD’s draft contract for the wastewater infrastructure system capital improvements and asked each director to review the draft.
 Director Weiss stated that he had reviewed the draft.
-He stated that in his opinion, the draft incorporated most of the comments and requests that the District had made with respect to the drinking water capital improvement project contract, and that therefore he would have relatively few suggested changes.
-He said that he would circulate his redline comments to the other directors, staff and interested members of the public in advance of the next regular WCWD Board meeting.
+He stated that in his opinion, the draft incorporated most of the comments and requests that the District had previously made with respect to the drinking water capital improvement project contract, and that therefore he would have relatively few suggested changes.
+He said that he would circulate his redline comments to the other directors, staff and interested members of the public in advance of the next regular or special WCWD Board meeting.
 Director Thomas stated that, upon receiving the redline, she would add her own suggested edits.
 Mr. Morrill said that he had some questions about GHD’s estimated length of pipe needed for the project and the draft’s refence to a “prevailing wage,” and would follow up with GHD’s Ms. Holly Cinkutis about both questions.

 Mr. Homer Whitehouse inquired as to which specific projects are currently anticipated being included in the wastewater capital improvement program.
 After some discussion of the projects anticipated, including a new lift station and the possible relocation of the sewer and drinking water pipes into separate trenches, Mr. Whitehouse suggested the District consider using a dry well rather than a wet well.
 Mr. Morrill said he would follow up with GHD on the suggestion but that it was his understanding that water is needed to cool the pumps for the sewer system.